fasterEMS/fasterEMS/python/doc/Tutorials/First_Lessons_Forewords.rst

 The workflow of any openEMS simulation boils down to the following.

 1. **3D Modeling**: First, create an empty simulation box and start building 3D objects.
-Since these objects must be built from simple geometrical shapes by programming.
+Objects are built from simple geometrical shapes programmatically.

-2. **Meshing**: Next, one creates a 3D Cartesian mesh (Yee's cells) which determines how the box is discretized in a simulation run.
-Correct and optimized mesh can ensure or improve numerical accuracy, while suboptimal incorrect mesh can induce a loss of precision or instability (blow-ups) in the simulation.
+2. **Meshing**: Next, one creates a 3D Cartesian mesh, which determines how the simulation box is discretized into small rectangular cuboids, known as Yee's cells.
+They're the basic unit of computation in a simulation run.
+Correct and optimized mesh can ensure or improve numerical accuracy, while suboptimal or incorrect mesh can create a loss of precision or induce instability (blow-ups) in the simulation.
 Problem often occurs while trying to align the model and the mesh, so the model must be co-designed with mesh coordinates in mind.
 3D modeling and meshing is usually the most labor-intensive part of the simulation.

-3. **Port and Excitation**: Next, create one or more port, with at least one for applying the excitation signal of choice.
-A Gaussian pulse is usually used as it provides a broadband signal without discontinuous jumps, which can create numerical problems, but with no loss of generality.
-Once the frequency response is obtained, linear circuit tools can analyze their behaviors under other inputs.
-   Once the simulation is started, the electric or magnetic fields at the cells around the excitation port is filled with initial values which is then evolved over time,
+3. **Port and Excitation**: Next, create one or more ports.
+At one port, apply the excitation signal of your choice.
+A Gaussian pulse is the standard here, as it provides a broadband signal without discontinuous jumps, which may create numerical problems.
+Once the frequency response is obtained, linear circuit tools can analyze their behaviors under other inputs, so there's no loss of generality.
+Once the simulation is started, the electric or magnetic fields at the cells around the excitation port is filled with initial values which are then evolved over time.

 4. **Boundary Conditions**: Furthermore, since the simulation box has a finite size, we must decide what to do once the E&M field reaches the edge of the box by selecting the appropriate boundary conditions.

-5. **Simulation Run**: Electromagnetic energy is injected by an excitation port until the energy in the box decays to zero.
-Finally, time-domain waveforms are obtained.
-   Frequency-domain S-parameters (i.e. frequency response) are then calculated from time-domain data.
-Although FDTD is a time-domain method, the wide use of S-parameters often makes frequency domain data more useful.
-   Optionally, openEMS can also dump the raw 3D fields during the simulation, which can be used for visualization and debugging).
+5. **Simulation Run**: Electromagnetic energy is injected by an excitation port until total energy in the box decays to zero.
+Time-domain waveforms are obtained after the simulation ends.
+Frequency responses (i.e. S-parameters) are then calculated from time-domain data.
+Although FDTD is a time-domain method, the wide use of S-parameters in RF/microwave circuit analysis often makes frequency domain data more useful.
+Optionally, openEMS can also dump the raw 3D fields during the simulation, which can be used for visualization and debugging.

-6. **Data Analysis**: openEMS itself is only a field solver, not a material characterization or circuit analysis tool (with one exception of antenna radiation pattern analysis).
+6. **Data Analysis**: openEMS itself is only a field solver, not a structure characterization or circuit analysis tool (with the exception of antenna radiation pattern analysis).
 It's up to the users to interpret the data using various third-party libraries and tools, such as textbook formulas, numerical fitting, Python library ``scikit-rf``, :program:`SignalIntegrity`